Today I am sharing 5 simple decluttering tips that I find extremely helpful.

-If I only have a few items and it isn’t worth my trip then I store these items in a closet until I have enough.
+If I only have a few items and it isn’t worth my trip, I store them in a closet until I have enough.
 I have found 2 donation centers that are really close to my house.

 The quicker the donation items leave the house the more inspired I get to continue on my journey.

 Tell Friends and Family

 By telling friends and family (or maybe just one person) it can hold you accountable.
-This helped me to find other friends and family members who were already on this journey and I didn’t even know.
+This helped me to find other friends and family members who were already on this journey.

 5 Simple Decluttering Tips Video

 Once I started to declutter furniture we were not using I was surprised at how large and open our house started to look.

 One perk of having less furniture is there are fewer places to hide things and less cleaning of the furniture.
 It is also a lot easier to clean the floors!